Hollywood Road

 Villepin

-Next, walk west along Hollywood Road to visit Villepin* across the street, established by French father-son duo, Dominique and Arthur de Villepin in 2020.
+Start at Villepin at the Lyndhurst Terrace / Hollywood Road junction, established by French father-son duo, Dominique and Arthur de Villepin in 2020.
 A gallery inspired by their own art collections – especially in the genre of post-war art – the gallery aims to bridge the gap between artists and collectors.
 Though their presentations have not been many, each one is well thought out and superbly-curated.

 Next, head across the street to La Galerie Paris 1839, founded in 2015 by French partners Cyril Delettre and Marie-Florence Gros, themselves also artists.
 The gallery specialises in art photography and prints, presenting various aspects of photographic work from fine art photography to press photographs.
 It also hosts regular events to showcase their artists, including collaborations and special artist talks.